Kaku Station: Layout

 The station, which is unstaffed, consists of a side platform serving a single track.
-There is no station building only a shelter on the platform for passengers.
+There is no station building, only a shelter on the platform for passengers.
 Another shelter at the station entrance houses an automatic ticket vending machine.

-Adjacent stations

 History

 The private Daito Railway (大湯鉄道) opened a track from Ōita to Onoya on 30 October 1915.
 Kaku was opened on the same day as one of several intermediate stations along the track.
 On 1 December 1922, the Daito Railway was nationalized and absorbed into Japanese Government Railways, (JGR) which designated the track which served the station as part of the Daito Line.
 On 15 November 1934, when the Daito Line had linked up with the Kyudai Main Line further west, JGR designated the station as part of the Kyudai Main Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.